learn-co-students/nested-hash-iteration-code-along-re-coded-000/README.md

       end
     end
   end
-  contacts
 end
 ```

 Congrats!
 You made it.
 Test that your method works by running `ruby bin/contacts` in the terminal.
-It should output the new hash without strawberry ice cream.
+It should output the hash without strawberry ice cream.